 Reinsurance recoverables represent the net discounted cash flow expected to be received from AGL Group's reinsurers.
-AGL Group utilises one significant reinsurance treaty, of a quota share nature, in order to share risk by ceding back to the Vodafone captive.
+For one program, AGL Group utilises a significant quota share reinsurance treaty.

 Material changes in the relevant assumptions made in the calculation of technical provisions